Xilinx/Vitis_Libraries/motor_control/docs/src/benchmark/FOC_sensor.rst

    :width: 70%
    :align: center

-The Motor Model parameters by default simulation and Derived Motor Configuration is setting in the commen.hpp, and are shown by table 1 and table 2:
+The Motor Model parameters by default simulation and Derived Motor Configuration is setting in the commen.hpp, and are shown in the following tables:

 Table 1 : Motor Model parameters by default